-At 2 p.m evaluation of the projects began with three judges for each category.
+Evaluation of the projects began at 2 p.m., with three judges for each category.
 The judging staff was comprised of two Fanshawe College vice-presidents and leading members of London's business and manufacturing sectors.
 Students had five minutes to present their entry and impress the judges.
 Entries ranged from a hydraulic test stand to a mobile application aimed at improving interaction between faculty and students in college environments.
 Many student projects were conceived in the classroom but had real world applications.

 After the judging had concluded, Dan Douglas, Dean for the Centre for Research and Innovation, presented the top three prizes in each category as well as an additional prize each for the most popular entry of the day.